mikkohei13/taxai/README.md

 API health check endpoint will be available at http://localhost:8080/health

-# Deploy to Google Cloud Run using Artifact Repository
+## Deploy to Google Cloud Run Using Artifact Repository

 Build new version: